The most recent SCORE Funding Opportunity Announcements (FOA) are available at:

 An SC2 mentor must be an accomplished, well-funded, active investigator in a research area.
 He/she is expected also to: 1) work with the mentee on the development of the SC2 proposal and 2) have a successful track record of advising/mentoring individuals who succeeded in getting independent research support.

 Please note that foreign advisor/mentors are not allowed.

 minimum effort of 50 percent of a full-time appointment at the applicant institution equivalent to 6 person months.

-A. Consultants from outside the applicant institution are individuals who have committed to contributing intellectually to the scientific project development or its execution, but are not committing any specified measurable effort (in person months).
+Consultants from outside the applicant institution are individuals who have committed to contributing intellectually to the scientific project development or its execution, but are not committing any specified measurable effort (in person months).
 These individuals are typically presented as "effort of 0 person months" or "as needed."
 This would also be the appropriate way of designating the role/effort of a mentor on a project.